respawn-app/FlowMVI/README.md

 * Compress, persist, and restore state automatically with a single line of code - on any platform
 * Create compile-time safe state machines with a readable DSL.
 Forget about `state as? ...` casts
 * Decompose stores into plugins, split responsibilities, and modularize the project easily
-* No base classes or complicated interfaces - store is built using a simple DSL
+* No base classes, complicated interfaces or factories of factories - store is built using a simple DSL
 * Use both MVVM+ (functional) or MVI (model-driven) style of programming
 * Share, distribute, or disable side-effects based on your team's needs
-* Create parent-child relationships between stores and delegate responsibilities
+* Dedicated remote debugger app for Windows, Linux, MacOS (in alpha)
 * Built for Compose: The library lets you achieve the best performance with Compose out of the box.
 * The core library depends on kotlin coroutines.
-That's it.
 Nothing else.
 * 70+% unit test coverage of core library code
-* Dedicated remote debugger app for Windows, Linux, MacOS (in alpha)

 ## How does it look?